If there's one thing we can count on, it's that social media is always changing.

 In 2022, hopping on trends was a key strategy for growing on TikTok and Instagram.

-But in 2023, solely using trending audio is on its way out.
+But in 2023, solely using trending audio is out.

-In order to stand out, we predict creators and brands will incorporate more original content into their overall strategy.
+In order to stand out, creators and brands are incorporating more original content into their overall strategy.